tschijnmo/programmabletuple/README.rst

 Fields
 ^^^^^^

-Since all the information about instances of an immutable class needs to be given to the initializer, the arguments of the initializer uniquely define values of the immutable class.
+The programmable tuple is directly modelled after the named tuple class in the standard library.
+So unlike plain user-defined classes, the instances could only have a set of pre-defined fields for each class.
+Since instances cannot be changed after the initialization, all the information about instances of an immutable class needs to be given to the initializer.
+So the arguments of the initializer uniquely define values of the programmable tuple.
 Hence they are called the defining fields of the class.
 Besides the defining fields, additional fields can be added to the class instances to hold some other essential data.
 These fields are going to be termed the data fields.
 This can be achieved by assigning a list of names to the ``__data_fields__`` attribute of the class, in the same way as the ``__slots__`` attribute is used.
 And the actual value for the data fields can be set in the initializer in the same way as normal.
 For example, to define an programmable tuple for people to store their first and last name, and we would like the instances to carry the full name with comma separation for alphabetization, we can just define

 .. code:: python